AresMUSH/aresmush/plugins/manage/help/en/extras.md

 aliases:
 - install
 ---
-# Installing Plugins
+# Installing Extras

 > **Permission Required:** These commands require the Admin role or the manage\_game permission.

+## Plugins

 Several plugins are available in the [Ares Extras](https://aresmush.com/tutorials/code/extras.html) repository, including officially-supported extensions and community contributions.
 You can install them directly from the game:

 `plugin/install <name>`

 > **Note:!** Many plugins require some additional manual install steps.
-Be sure to check the README file associated with each plugin for detailed information on installation and configuration.
+Be sure to check the README file in each plugin's folder for detailed information on installation and configuration.

+## Themes

+Different themes for your web portal are also available in [Ares Extras](https://aresmush.com/tutorials/code/extras.html).
+You can install one from the game:

+`theme/install <name>`

+> **Note:!** This will replace your current theme and theme images (if images are provided).
+Your old theme files are backed up to the `aresmush/theme_archive` directory in case you need to get them back.